babakshofficial/AnimeFaceImages-GAN/README.md

 Generative Adversarial Networks (GANs) are a class of machine learning frameworks where two neural networks, a Generator (G) and a Discriminator (D), contest with each other in a zero-sum game.
 The Generator tries to produce realistic samples (in this case, anime faces) from random noise, while the Discriminator tries to distinguish between real images from the dataset and fake images produced by the Generator.
 Through this adversarial process, both networks improve, leading to the Generator producing increasingly realistic images.

 This repository provides an implementation of a GAN specifically for generating anime faces.
-The core logic and model definitions can be found in the `AnimeFaceImagesGAN.ipynb` Jupyter Notebook.
+The core logic and model definitions can be found in the `anime-face-image-gan-pytorch.ipynb` and `anime-face-image-gan-tensorflow.ipynb` Jupyter Notebooks.

 ## Dataset